syncfusion-content/uwp-docs/uwp/Radial-Menu/Populating-Items.md

 {% endtabs %}

-Bind the Application command collection to the ItemsSource property of the SfRadialMenu control.
+Bind the Application command collection to the ItemsSource property of the UWP Radial Menu control.

 {% highlight xaml %}